Promoting the general welfare isn’t about charity. It’s about shared strength.

-The Constitution doesn’t say promote individual welfare.
+The Constitution doesn’t say individual welfare.
 It says general welfare—well-being for all, not just the wealthy, the loudest, or the well-connected.
-That means healthcare, education, infrastructure, clean air, fair access to opportunity—the foundations of a functioning society.
+That includes healthcare, education, infrastructure, clean air, and fair access to opportunity—the foundations of a functioning society.

 A nation is only as strong as the people in it.

 The mission doesn’t promise comfort.
-But it demands care.
+But it does demand care.

-Promoting the general welfare means building systems that serve the public good, not private greed.
-It means rejecting policies that extract value from communities just to feed profit margins.
-It means recognizing that your well-being is tied to mine.
+To promote the general welfare is to build systems that serve the public good rather than narrow interests.
+It means resisting policies that extract value from communities without reinvesting in them.
+It means recognizing that individual success and shared well-being are not opposites—they are linked.

 We inherited a mission—not a finished product.